Start My Answer

 Don't admit fault

-Never admit to the debt, even if you know that it's legitimate.
+Never admit to the debt, even if you know it's legitimate.
 Don't deny it, but simply avoid taking responsibility.
 Doing so can waive your rights to negotiate or fight the debt with the creditor later on.

 Don't give away personal information